 Some middle schools, secondary schools, universities and colleges have peer support workers and groups who are there to help you with any problem or challenge you might be having.
 You may want to ask a teacher, school counsellor, professor or someone else at your school about what’s available.

 Body Image and Disordered Eating Peer Support |ONLINEadd

-The Looking Glass Foundation offers free, regularly scheduled, real time Online Peer Support to people of all ages across Canada who are experiencing disordered eating, weight or body image image issues.
+The Looking Glass Foundation offers free, regularly scheduled, real time Online Peer Support to people of age 14 and older across Canada who are experiencing disordered eating, weight or body image image issues.

 Overseen by a trained Looking Glass Moderator, each free chat session offers a safe, virtual, and confidential space for people to talk about what is going on for them, to share experiences, and to benefit from the empathy and understanding of others who get what it can be like to struggle with this challenge.